yamdbf/command-usage/README.md

 	plugins: ['command-usage']
 });
 ```
+>Using the plugin this way does not allow for command logging to Discord

 The second is via a manual import, which will give access to command logging via a specified
 guild text channel.
 You must import `commandUsage` from the plugin and pass it to your